AgostinoFerrara/IPSO-WIN/README.md

 # IPSO-WIN
-Original, restored software for regression analyses, to
+Original, restored software for regression analyses.
-experience the thrill of 80's programs, and more...
+To experience the thrill of 80's programs, and more...

 ==============================================================